 - Growth, yield, and quality of sweet corn grown with BDMs

-In addition to our BDM work, we are also exploring new applications of non-degradable plastic mulches and improved end-of-life management strategies to reduce mulch waste.
+In addition to our BDM work, we are also exploring new and improved end-of-life management strategies for non-degradable plastic mulches used in strawberry production to reduce mulch waste.